Tampa-Microwave/tsp-manifest/README.md

-# Tampa Microwave Yocto (Timmy!)
-Manifest
+# Tampa Microwave Yocto Manifest

-This repository contains the manifest files for Tampa Microwaves' Yocto distribution.
+This repository contains the manifest files used by the Google `repo` utilities used with Tampa Microwaves' Yocto distribution.
 It is a fork of Digi Embedded's Yocto distribution and their entire README is included at the end of this document.

 ## Quick Installation